 I close with this.
-Truth is not in any one denomination, truth is in Jesus.
+Truth is not in any one denomination, truth is in Jesus and the revealed council of God.
 If we are motivated to lift up Jesus then He will be lifted up.
 If we are motivated by pride and ego to elevate “the church” God help us.

 I’m so deeply concerned by this, Lord help me to lift you up.